Tony Massenburg: Professional career

-San Antonio Spurs (1990-1991)
+Early career and move to Italy (1990–1991)

 Massenburg was selected with the 43rd pick in the second round of the 1990 NBA draft by the San Antonio Spurs.
 During his first stint with the Spurs, he was able to play alongside NBA legend David Robinson.
 He played in 35 games with the Spurs during the 1990–91 NBA season.

-Pallacanestro Reggiana (1991)

 As part of his first career NBA injury's rehabilitation program, Massenburg went to the Italian League in 1991, where he averaged almost 23 points and 10 rebounds per game in four games with the Italian club Pallacanestro Reggiana.

-San Antonio Spurs (1991)
+Return to NBA (1991–1992)

-Massenburg returned to the NBA and his former team the Spurs, however he only played 1 game for the franchise as he was waived on November 2, 1991, in the beginning of the 1991-1992 season.
+Massenburg returned to the NBA and his former team the Spurs, however he only played one game for the franchise as he was waived on November 2, 1991, in the beginning of the 1991–1992 season.

-Charlotte Hornets (1991-1992)

 On December 11, 1991, Massenburg signed with the Charlotte Hornets where he played for three games before being waived again on January 7, 1992.

-Boston Celtics (1992)

 On January 10, 1992, Massenburg signed a 10-day contract with the Boston Celtics for seven games.

-Golden State Warriors (1992)

 On February 13, 1992, he signed another 10-day contract with the Golden State Warriors for another seven games; ending his season with a total of 18 games and 90 minutes played with four franchises that season.

-Unicaja-Mayoral (1992-1993)
+Move to Spain (1992–1994)

 Massenburg played in the Spanish League with Unicaja-Mayoral for the 1992–1993 season.

-FC Barcelona (1993-1994)

 He also played for another Spanish team FC Barcelona during the 1993–94 season.
 He won both the Spanish King's Cup championship and the Catalan League championship with Barcelona in 1994.